swiftlang/swift-evolution/proposals/0370-pointer-family-initialization-improvements.md

   ) -> (unwritten: S.Iterator, index: Index)
     where S: Sequence, Base == UnsafeMutableBufferPointer<S.Element>

-  /// Updates the buffer slice's initialized memory with the given elements.
+  /// Updates the buffer slice's initialized memory with every element of the source.
   ///
+  /// Prior to calling the `update(fromContentsOf:)` method on a buffer
-  /// The buffer slice's memory must be initialized or the buffer's `Element` type
+  /// slice, the first `source.count` elements of the referenced memory must be
-  /// must be a trivial type.
+  /// initialized, or the buffer's `Element` type must be a trivial type.
+  /// The buffer must reference enough initialized memory to accommodate
+  /// `source.count` elements.
   ///
+  /// The returned index is one past the index of the last element updated.
+  /// If `source` contains no elements, the returned index is equal to the
+  /// buffer's `startIndex`.
+If `source` contains as many elements as the buffer
+  /// slice can hold, the returned index is equal to the slice's `endIndex`.
+  ///
+  /// - Precondition: `self.count` >= `source.count`
+  ///
   /// - Parameter source: A collection of elements to be used to update
   ///     the buffer's contents.
-  /// - Returns: An index one past the last updated element in the buffer,
+  /// - Returns: An index one past the index of the last element updated. public func update<C>(
-  ///   or `endIndex`.
-  public func update<C>(
     fromContentsOf source: C
   ) -> Index